solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 ### Block producers

-All block producing validators even those outside of the subcommittee schedule should follow the primary subcomittee fork weight.
+All block producing validators even those outside of the subcommittee schedule should follow the primary subcommittee fork weight.